FUNCTIONAL REHABILITATION AND EXERCISE PROGRAMS

 Palmerston North

 Cara has worked in the rehabilitation and physical training industry for the last six years, completing a Master’s in Health Science with Distinction along the way.
 She has predominantly specialised in musculoskeletal condititions – particularly chronic pain and injuries that have been deemed advanced or “tricky” to solve – and has also worked with a variety of other special populations from cardiovascular conditions through to high level sport performance.
-She now runs her own business out of her Palmerston North studio.

-Her passion for helping people with chronic and life changing conditions stems from her own chronic back injury that she sustained from a significant BMX crash thirteen years ago.
 While she still enjoys riding bikes, Cara has a newfound love for hiking in the hills with her dogs.
 She is a social, positive, and active person who loves life and the people around her.

 Carmyn Barnes